 Domestic abuse is an enduring problem in many countries.
 Efforts to protect victims and raise awareness are having only a limited effect on younger generations of men, a sizeable minority of whom still grow upÂ to become perpetrators.
 The From Boys to Men Project is funded by the Economic and Social Research Council (ESRC) to explore why some boys become domestic abuse perpetrators when others do not.
 The aim of the research is to establish what more can be done to reduce the number of young men who become perpetrators.

-A Research Toolkit has been developed, explaining how the research was carried out and providing helpful resourcesÂ to equip others to conduct research in their own contexts (schools, colleges, youth groups) to enable the identification of victims and potential perpetrators ofÂ domestic abuse in order that appropriateÂ intervention might beÂ applied to support those individuals.Â VideosÂ summarising each phase of the study and a range ofÂ research materialsÂ are available.
+A Research Toolkit has been developed, explaining how the research was carried out and providing helpful resourcesÂ to equip others to conduct research in their own contexts (schools, colleges, youth groups, academics) to enable the identification of victims and potential perpetrators ofÂ domestic abuse in order that appropriateÂ intervention might beÂ applied to support those individuals.Â VideosÂ summarising each phase of the study and a range ofÂ research materialsÂ are available.

 The research reports, identifying the main findings from each phase of the research and offering recommendations based on the research evidence as well as highlighting Practice ImplicationsÂ for those working with young men at risk of perpetrating domestic abuse, are available through theÂ Key FindingsÂ menu and are free to download.
 A video presentation is also available in which David Gadd describes the research, explains the key findings and suggests recommendations.